 If there are function calls encountered during this process, the call is filled up with default arguments as defined in section 12.4.1.
 These are built from the modifications of input arguments which are resolved using their instance scope.
 The called function itself is looked up in the instance tree.
 All used functions are flattened and put into the list of functions.

 Conditional components with false condition are removed afterwards and they are not part of the simulation model.

 [Thus e.g. parameters don’t need values in them.
 However, type-error can be detected.]

 Each reference is checked, whether it is a valid reference, e.g. the referenced object belongs to or is an instance, where all existing conditional declaration expressions evaluate to true or it is a constant in a package.

-[Conditional components can be used in connect-statements, and if the component is conditionally disabled the connect-statement is removed.]
+[Conditional components can be used in connect-equations, and if the component is conditionally disabled the connect-equation is removed.]

-This leads to a flattened equation system, except for connect and transition statements.
+This leads to a flattened equation system, except for connect- and transition-equations.
 These have to be transformed as described in chapter 9 and chapter 17.
-This may lead to further changes in the instance tree (e.g. from expandable connectors (section 9.1.3)) and additional equations in the flattened equation system (e.g. connect equations (section 9.2), generated equations for state machine semantics (section 17.3.4)).
+This may lead to further changes in the instance tree (e.g. from expandable connectors (section 9.1.3)) and additional equations in the flattened equation system (e.g. connection equations (section 9.2), generated equations for state machine semantics (section 17.3.4)).